Bernie Fowler

 Clyde Bernard Fowler (March 30, 1924 – December 12, 2021) was an American politician from Maryland.
 He was a Calvert County Commissioner from 1970 to 1982, and served in the Maryland Senate between 1983 and 1994.
 Fowler is best known for his advocacy for the cleanup of the Patuxent River, the largest river to be found entirely within the State of Maryland.

+Personal life

+As a child, Fowler grew up in Broomes Island, Maryland, where he enjoyed running and soft-crabbing.
+Fowler enlisted in the U.S. Navy during the Second World War.
+Following the war, Fowler married and established a rowboat business on Broomes Island using a $4,000 G.I.
+Bill loan.